Dr Sarah Alexander

 There is no standard way of writing a Learning Story and the adults at your child's early childhood service will have their own way of doing Learning Stories.

-Catching on now are e-portfolios.
 Digital technology is enabling faster documentation of children's activities, faster and increased communication between parents and teachers, and greater attention to understanding children's interests and strengths.